 Pierogi dough has 2 characteristics: it is made with boiling water and it is quite hard to knead.
 But don’t worry, you don’t need to knead it when you add the hot water, so there is no burning hazard as long as you handle the kettle safely.
 Here’s how to do it:

 - Sift the flour and salt into a large mixing bowl.

-- Pour in the boiling water and stir energically with a fork.
-Cover the bowl with a tea towel and let the dough rest for 5 minutes.
+- Pour in the boiling water and stir energetically with a fork.
+Cover the bowl with a tea towel and let the dough rest 5 minutes.

 - Pour in the vegetable oil and transfer the dough to a working surface.
-Knead the work for 5-10 minutes until you get a uniform ball.
+Knead the dough for 7-8 minutes until you get a uniform ball.

 - Cut out about 1/3 of the dough and roll it out on a floured surface.
 Make sure to not turn the sheet of dough at any time, as you want to make sure that the side facing up stays sticky.

 - Cut out circles with a cookie cutter or the rim of a glass.

 - Since the pierogi dough is rather hard to roll out, I usually get to 2-3 mm, cut out the circles, then roll those even thinner until the dough is about 1 mm thick.

 - Repeat until you have portioned out all of the dough and you have about 30 thin pastry circles.